polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ## Summary

-This proposal introduces PVQ (PolkaVM Query), which aims to serve as an intermediary layer between different chain runtime implementations and tools/UIs, to provide a unified interface for cross-chain queries.
+This proposal introduces PVQ (PolkaVM Query), which aims to serve as an intermediary layer between different chain runtime implementations and tools/UI, to provide a unified but flexible interface for cross-chain queries.
 `PVQ` abstracts away concrete implementations across chains and supports custom query computations.

+## Motivation

+In Substrate, runtime APIs facilitate off-chain clients in reading the state of the consensus system.
+However, the APIs defined and implemented by individual chains often fall short of meeting the diverse requirements of client-side developers.
+For example, client-side developers may want some aggregated data from multiple pallets, or do some various custom transformations on the raw data.
+Additionally, chains often implement different APIs and data types (such as `AccountId`) for similar functionality, which increases complexity and development effort on the client side.
+As a result, client-side developers frequently resort to directly accessing storage (which is susceptible to breaking changes) and reimplementing custom computations on the raw data.
+This leads to code duplication between the Rust runtime logic and UI JavaScript/TypeScript logic, increasing development effort and introducing potential for bugs.

+Moreover, the diversity also extends to cross-chain queries.

+Therefore, a system that serves as an intermediary layer between runtime implementations and client-side implementations with a unified but flexible interface will be beneficial for both sides.
+It should be able to:

+- Allow runtime developers to provide query apis which may includes data across multiple pallets but aggregate these apis through a unified interface
+- Allow client-side developers to query data from this unified interface across different chains but still has the flexibility to perform custom transformations on the raw data
+- Support cross-chain queries through XCM integration

-Use cases benefiting from `PVQ`:
+Use cases will benefit from such a system:

 - XCM bridge UI:
   - Query asset balances